Landscaping13 Landscaping Projects To Increase Your Curb Appeal

 2. Wash Walkways

 If you’ve never experienced the thrill of power washing something, then it’s possible you’ve never really lived.
 You may not realize it, but odds are good that your walkways are dirty.
 Scrub them down, or better yet, power wash them, and watch years of dirt and grime float away.
+Rent a power washer from your local home improvement store or hire a professional to do it for you.
 You’ll be left with fresh and inviting pathways inviting people to your home.

 3 Repair Or Replace Broken Concrete